DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

         - A program tries every possible combination of letters, numbers, and special characters to find the target’s password

 - STRONG PASSWORDS should contain:
-    - At LEAST 8 characters (preferably more)
+    - At least 8 characters (preferably more)
-    - A mixture of UPPERCASE and LOWERCASE letters
+    - A mixture of uppercase and lowercase letters
-    - A mixture of LETTERS and NUMBERS
+    - A mixture of letters and numbers
-    - One of more SPECIAL CHARACTERS (# @ ! ? etc.)
+    - One of more special characters (# @ ! ? etc.)
-    - Should be CHANGED REGULARLY
+    - Should be changed regularly

 ---

 PASSWORDS / MULTI-FACTOR AUTHENTICATION (MFA)

 - MULTI-FACTOR AUTHENTICATION involves providing more than just a USERNAME / PASSWORD to prove your identity
-- It usually involves providing TWO of the following ( = Two-Factor Authentication) :
+- It usually involves providing two of the following ( = Two-Factor Authentication) :
     - SOMETHING YOU KNOW
-        - A USERNAME / PASSWORD combination, a PIN, etc.
+        - A username / password combination, a PIN, etc.

     - SOMETHING YOU HAVE
         - Pressing a notification that appears on your phone, a badge that is scanned, etc.